Tuesday, December 27th, 2016

 “Solar energy has entirely changed my life,” Julius, 29, told the Thomson Reuters Foundation.
 “I use it at work and at home, yet it doesn’t cost me anything.”

 Now able to continue working past daylight hours and increase her income, Julius went one step further and took out a loan to expand her tailoring business.
-Today, she operates a barbershop, mobile phone charging facility, and general store—all powered […]
+Today, she operates a barbershop, mobile phone charging facility, and general store—all powered with […]

 2 Comments